-As the complexity of spaceflight missions increases, formation flying scenarios can provide beneficial contributions to the science objectives and insurance of mission success.
+As the complexity of spaceflight missions increases, formation flying scenarios can provide beneficial contributions to the science objectives and assurance of mission success.
 Conventionally, relative position maneuvers are performed using external thrusters that convert fuel into exhaust plumes directed into space.
-One obvious drawback of this type of propulsion is the costly expenditure of non-renewable fuel reserves, especially in high accuracy relative orbits where frequent position corrections are necessary.
+One obvious drawback of this type of propulsion is the costly expenditure of nonrenewable fuel reserves, especially in high accuracy relative orbits where frequent position corrections are necessary.
 Moreover, there is potential for exhaust plume impingement, where thruster exhaust from one craft causes interference with its neighbor's sensors.
-An attractive alternative is the recently emerging Coulomb charge control technology.
-The electrostatic potential of multiple spacecraft can be controlled within microseconds using electro-gun or cathode devices, and the resulting Coulomb forces can be used to affect relative spacecraft positions within a formation.
+An attractive alternative is the emerging Coulomb charge control technology.
+The electrostatic potential of multiple spacecraft can be controlled within microseconds using electron gun or cathode devices, and the resulting Coulomb forces can be used to affect relative spacecraft positions within a formation (King et al., 2002, 2003; Schaub et al., 2004).

 Applications of Coulomb charge control include Separated Spacecraft Interferometry (SSI), to achieve large field-of-view planetary imagery with unprecedented resolution, spacecraft docking by electrostatic tractor concepts, and small-body relative orbits with cameras or other robotic devices to inspect external spacecraft integrity.
-Electrostatic tugs may also be used to deorbit space debris, for if a spacecraft can impart relative potentials on itself and a foreign craft using a focused charged beam, touchless re-orbiting maneuvers may be achieved.
-One limitation of this technology is the effect of plasma in the near-Earth space environment, which causes considerable Debye shielding of the electrostatic fields at LEO.
-Spacecraft formations at GEO, however, can exert significant electrostatic forces at separation distances of tens of meters, because the Debye lengths there range from 180-200 meters.
+Electrostatic tugs may also be used to deorbit space debris, for if a spacecraft can impart relative potentials on itself